-A dirty air filter reduces the amount of air supplied to the engine.
-This can cause an increase in unburned fuel that turns into soot residue.
-Soot can build up on spark plug tips, making them unable to produce a proper spark.
-In return, the car may move abruptly, idle, and in some circumstances, the engine may fail.
+A dirty air filter can have a significant impact on the performance of your car's engine.
+It reduces the amount of air supplied to the engine, leading to an increase in unburned fuel that turns into soot residue.
+This soot can build up on spark plug tips, making them unable to produce a proper spark.
+As a result, the car may move abruptly, idle, and in some cases, the engine may fail.

 A decrease in fuel consumption is often a sign that something is wrong.
 Air filter contributes to fuel efficiency, but a dirty filter can reduce oxygen flow.
-A vehicle must compensate for this by burning more fuel to compensate.
+To compensate for this, the vehicle must burn more fuel.
 Engine misfires, rough idling, and hard starts can be attributed to a clogged engine air filter.

 The dirty air filter restricts air supply to the engine, causing unburned fuel to form a soot residue that accumulates in the spark plug.
 This fouls the spark plug (s) and decreases its ability to produce the spark needed for the combustion process.
 Changing the affected air filter and spark plugs will restore your engine's performance.
 Most automotive companies recommend changing the air filter every 10,000 to 15,000 miles or every 12 months.

 However, if you normally drive in dusty or rural areas such as Scottsdale, Arizona or San Antonio, Texas, it's a good idea to have your mechanic check and change it more often, for example, every 6,000 miles.
 Driving in busy areas where there is a lot of traffic, including Los Angeles and Washington D. C., which causes you to stop and start more often also requires you to replace the air filter more often.
 Most vehicles also have a cabin air filter that is used to clean the air entering the interior of the car, but it has a different maintenance program than an engine air filter.Like the air filters in your home, your vehicle's air filter can become clogged with all kinds of debris.